Cool things

 Make Example 2 Example 2 - Inventory management

 Parsehub is a free web scraping service.
-I tend to use this as part of an automation cycle to scrape new data from websites to make comparisons to feed into a data dashboard.
+I use this as part of an automation cycle to scrape new data from websites to make comparisons to feed into data dashboards.
 An example might be:

 1. Make uses a webhook to trigger Parsehub